Ferry Porsche: Porsche Type 356

-Ferdinand Sr.'s fate
+Ferdinand's fate

-During his 20 months of jail time in Dijon, Ferdinand Sr collaborated on designs for Renault and their later popular 4CV.
+During his 20 months of jail time in Dijon, Porsche senior collaborated on designs for Renault and their later popular 4CV.
 It is speculated that the conditions of his imprisonment contributed to his health decline.

-In 1947, Ferry gathered the amount of the stipulated bail, immediately after receiving the early fees for his new designs.
+In 1947, Ferry gathered the amount of the stipulated bail immediately after receiving the early fees for his new designs.
 His father was then released on 1 August 1947, along with Anton Piëch.

-Once in Austria, Ferndinand Sr. reviewed the designs of his son for both projects; the 360 Cisitalia and the 356.
-He consented with the plans and aided the projects which were in progress.
+Once in Austria, Porsche senior reviewed the designs of his son for both projects; the 360 Cisitalia and the 356.
+He consented to the plans and aided the projects which were in progress.
 He commented daily to their employees that he "would have done the same designs as Ferry".

-As Ferdinand Sr.'s health further declined, Ferry took him to revisit Wolfsburg's plant which was flourishing with the massive production of the Volkswagen Beetle—which was carried out under supervision of the British occupation.
-In November 1950, Ferdinand Sr. suffered a stroke which disabled him until his death, on 30 January 1951, aged 75.
+As Ferdinand's health further declined, Ferry took him to revisit Wolfsburg's plant, which was flourishing with the massive production of the Volkswagen Beetle—which was carried out under the supervision of the British occupation.
+In November 1950, the elder Ferdinand suffered a stroke, which disabled him until his death on 30 January 1951, aged 75.